 Medical students need to be fluent in English, both to understand the course and communicate with patients.

-If you are a UK student living in the UK or if your home country is not the UK but you are living in the UK and you have indefinite leave to remain in the UK and have moved to the UK after 1 September 2017, from an international country where you were not studying the curriculum (ie all subjects) in the English language,
+For 2020 entry, if your home country is not the UK but you are now living in the UK (with indefinite leave to remain) having moved here after 1 September 2016 from an international country where you were not studying the full curriculum (ie all subjects) in the English language:

 Students with disabilities